Supported Formats

 shell

-cloudsmith push generic OWNER/REPOSITORY PATH_TO_FILE --filepath FILEPATH
+cloudsmith push generic OWNER/REPOSITORY ~/downloads/file.tar.gz --filepath path/to/file.tar.gz

 Example: